REGULATIONS & RULES

 - Event organizers have the right to put age limits on divisions.

 - All performance-enhancing drugs are prohibited and will not be tolerated.
-Skijoring America and event organizers have the final say in related matters.
+Skijoring Utah and event organizers have the final say in related matters.

 - If ring falls off of standard prior to the approach, no penalty for missed ring or if ring comes apart or is broken, no penalty for missed ring.

 - Horses: the on-site veterinarian will have the authority to scratch a horse for health reasons or concerns pertaining to the safety of the horse and the image of the sport.
 Any member of the organizing committee can require a horse to be examined by the veterinarian prior to racing.

 - Protective legwear: It is highly recommended that horses be outfitted with bell and splint boots on each foot (4).

 - An ambulance crew will be on site.
 Service, if needed, will be charged to the benefactor.

 - A veterinarian will be on site.
 Service, if needed, will be charged to the benefactor.

 - If a team member has a concern regarding his run, that concern must be brought to the attention of the Arena Judge as soon as possible after the run but not later than the start of the next class.
 A Protest Committee consisting of 3 non-competing members, experienced in the event, schooled in the rules and selected to have no conflict of interest, will consider the concern presented and make a decision not later than the start of the next class.
 Technical delegates can be advisors in the protest but cannot be a judge.
 The decision of that committee is final and all involved are ask to accept that decision in the spirit of friendly competition.

 - Dispute/Protest Fee is $20 nonrefundable.